copenlu/academic-kickstart/content/people/wei/index.md

 role = "PhD Intern"

 # Short bio (displayed in user profile at end of posts)
-bio = "Wei Zhao is a postdoctoral researcher at Heidelberg University, and was visiting CopeNLU in Winter 2019 to work on low-resource natural language generation."
+bio = "Wei Zhao is a lecturer at the University of Aberdeen, and was visiting CopeNLU in Winter 2019 to work on low-resource natural language generation."

 # External website link
 external_link = "https://andyweizhao.github.io/"